retailzipline/hiring-exercises/support/README.md

 The goal of this exercise is to identify rows in a CSV file that __may__ represent the __same person__ based on __Matching Type(s)__ (definition below).

-The resulting program should allow us to process **at least** three matching types:
+The resulting program should allow us to process three matching scenarios:
  - one that matches records with the same email address
  - one that matches records with the same phone number
  - one that matches records with the same email address **OR** the same phone number